 This restructuring would need to occur either before some kind of collapse (to avoid it) or after (to get out of it).
 Or perhaps we will have a different system altogether.

 Read this article to see how a currency revaluation might work out for New Zealand: If the US Dollar Was Again Linked to Gold, How Would This Affect New Zealand?

 To learn more about the role gold may play in the global monetary system check out this article: If/When the US Dollar Collapses, What Will Gold be Priced in?

 Editors Note: This post was first published 26 September 2017.
-Updated 21 January 2019 to include new title, introduction and headings.
+Last updated 24 November 2020 to include latest data.